5 min read By Mike VanVickle

 • 150,000+ sq ft: custom quote

-What the Audit Will Find in Most Office Buildings
+What the Typical Office Audit Will Find

 In our experience auditing Oregon office buildings, the most common high-value energy conservation measures are:

-City-Specific Office Building Considerations
+City-Specific Office Building Characteristics

 • Salem office buildings — Government-adjacent private office stock plus downtown commercial.
+Mixed age and condition.

 If you haven’t started, here’s the realistic 2026 sequence:

-1. Confirm benchmarking data is filed with ODOE
+1. Confirm benchmarking data is filed with ODOE (verify 2024 submission status through ODOE records)

-2. Confirm tier assignment (Tier 1 = 2028 deadline; Tier 2 = 2030)
+2. Confirm tier assignment (Tier 1 = 2028 deadline; Tier 2 = 2030 deadline)

-4. Apply for Energy Trust of Oregon incentives in parallel with audit kickoff
+4. Apply for Energy Trust of Oregon incentives in parallel with audit kickoff to lock in peak incentive rates

-5. Schedule the audit for completion in 2026 or first half of 2027
+5. Schedule the audit for completion in 2026 or first half of 2027 to allow 12-18 months for measure implementation

 OBC